School shooter chose Valentine’s Day to ruin it forever

 Marcus then read off the names of the 17 victims and after each asked Denney if fetal alcohol syndrome could explain why Cruz murdered that person.
 No, Denney replied 17 times.

-Under cross-examination by defense attorney Casey Secor, Denney conceded Cruz said in their interviews he had been molested and raped by a neighbor.
+Under cross-examination by defense attorney Casey Secor, Denney conceded Cruz said in their interviews he has memories of being molested and raped by a neighbor who was three years older.
 It is an issue the defense has wanted to present several times, but Judge Scherer ruled that the only three people who can corroborate the accusation aren’t available.
-Cruz adoptive mother, Lynda Cruz, died months before the shootings and the alleged rapist and his mother no longer live in the United States and can’t be forced to appear as witnesses.
+Cruz’s adoptive mother, Lynda Cruz, died months before the shootings and the alleged rapist and his mother no longer live in the United States and can’t be forced to appear as witnesses.

-Prosecutors may wrap up their rebuttal case later Thursday.
-Closing arguments would be early next week followed by deliberations.
+In video clips played for the jury, Cruz told Denney and another expert his mom tried to convince him the molestation never happened, but he is 75% to 80% certain it did.
+He said the older boy would tell him he could play his video games if he let him molest him.